-Note: Bank protection projects where there is an aquatic species at risk under the Species at Risk Act that is subject to the DFO Critical Habitat Order require a standard WAWA permit.
-These areas include the habitat for the Inner Bay of Fundy Salmon and Lake Utopia Rainbow Smelt
+Erosion and bank protection projects where there is an aquatic species at risk under the Species at Risk Act that is subject to the DFO Critical Habitat Order require a standard WAWA permit.
+These areas include the habitat for the Inner Bay of Fundy Salmon and Lake Utopia Rainbow Smelt.
+For these instances, an application for a standard watercourse and wetland alteration permit must be made using the online application program.

-9.4 COMMON PRODUCTS FOR EROSION PROTECTION
+10.4 COMMON PRODUCTS USED FOR EROSION PROTECTION

-9.4.1 Vegetation
+10.4.1 Vegetation